 Either way, you’ll be adding more capital to get things off the ground.
 Similar to the approach of taking out a personal loan or using a credit card, this money will help you fund things like building your website and getting the tools in place to start running your business.

 Asking your friends and family is never an easy feat and should be treated like you’re pitching serious business investors for help.
 Come prepared with pitch material, like your business plan and a presentation to help them understand why they should give or loan you money.
-Doing so will help build trust and show them you’re serious about this business venture.
+Doing so will help build trust when you start your own business and show them you’re serious about this business venture.

 02. Small Business Loans